Your First Visit

 Where to go first:

 parking is Guest Relations.
-Guest Relations is located East of the entrance to
+Guest Relations is located on the East side of the

-California Adventure, behind the concrete wall, near the lockers.
-Tell the
+entrance to California Adventure, behind the concrete wall, near the lockers.

-cast member you have reservations at the club, give them your name and number of
+Tell the cast member you have reservations at the club, give them your name and

-party.
-They will have a list of club visitors for that particular day.
-After
+They will have a list of club visitors for that

-checking your ID, the cast member will hand you your guest passes to enter both
+particular day.
+After checking your ID, the cast member will hand you the Park

 Time to arrive at the club: